GLOBAL AI CREDENTIAL · 21 COUNTRIES · DEVELOPED UNDER ISO/IEC 17024 PRINCIPLES

 ◆ The Core Difference

-Every other AI certification is centralized.
-This one is not.
+Every other AI certification is owned by one company.
+This one is governed by the profession.

 Traditional Certifications